EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/90_how-to-allow-users-to-pay-kv-table.md

 ## Procedure

-Complete the following steps to allow a specific account name to be the payer for the resources needed to store a person object in the `kv table`:
+Complete the following steps to allow the `payer` account, to be the payer for the resources needed to store a person object in the `kv table`:

 1. Create a new action `upsert` in your smart contact class, which takes as input parameters an `account name, a first name, a last name, a personal id` which define a person data, and an `account name` for the payer.
 2. In the `upsert` action access the instance of `address_table` belonging to this contract by declaring a local variable of `address_table` type and pass the contract name as paramter.